-In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Incomes Taxes" ("ASU 2019-02") which is intended to simplify various aspects related to accounting for income taxes.
+In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Incomes Taxes" ("ASU 2019-12") which is intended to simplify various aspects related to accounting for income taxes.
 ASU 2019-12 removes certain exceptions to the general principles in Topic 740 and also clarifies and amends existing guidance regarding the tax treatment of certain franchise taxes, goodwill and nontaxable entities, among other items to improve consistent application.
 ASU 2019-12 is effective for fiscal years and interim periods beginning after December 15, 2020.
-We are currently evaluating the impact of this standard on our consolidated financial statements.
+The Company adopted this standard on January 1, 2021 and there was no material impact as a result of adoption.